Wider fallout from a crypto collapse: How should charity really be done?

 That homogeneity may have something to do with the circles in which the movement got its start.
 It’s also possible the highly analytical and quantitative framework is particularly attractive to a specific, yet unrepresentative, portion of global society, akin to what anthropologist Joseph Henrich calls the WEIRD minority – those raised in Western, educated, industrialized, rich, and democratic places who tend to be unusually analytical, individualistic, and concerned with personal responsibility.

 The wider ethical framework of utilitarianism, which informs effective altruism, has long been influential in realms from philanthropy to public policy, but it can also be controversial.
-Doing the “greatest good for the greatest number” can be a challenge without running afoul of hubris, naiveté, or ends-justify-the-means thinking – an attitude some critics suspect may be at the center of Mr. Bankman-Fried’s fraud case.
+Doing the “greatest good for the greatest number” can be a challenge without running afoul of hubris, naiveté, or ends-justify-the-means thinking – an attitude some critics suspect may be at the center of Mr. Bankman-Fried’s debacle at FTX.

 And there are some things humans care about – think freedom, justice, or beauty – that are difficult, if not impossible, to measure with abstract quantitative tools.